 HHI has taught Jute many things, not least of all how to give talks and powerpoint presentations for young and old and how to deal with financial matters in various currencies.
 But it has also taught her that God answers prayers.
 The number of times the needs of HHI have been met through prayer are too many to mention.
 Working for HHI and witnessing the work in action with the Zambian people who have so little has deepened and strengthened Jute's faith.
 In 2006 she was baptised in the River Magoyu in the Monze district.

 John is a former Primary school teacher at Clydach Primary School near Abergavenny and former head teacher at Emmanuel Christian School, Abercarn.
-He worships at Penylan Baptist Church, Newport, where he leads Bible Study, and preaches about once a month, although he was brought up in the Open Brethren, at Nant Coch Church, Newport.
+He worships at Penylan Baptist Church, Newport, where he leads Bible Study, and preaches about twice a month, although he was brought up in the Open Brethren, at Nant Coch Church, Newport.
 He is married to Lorna, who also assists with HHI functions.

 Prior to teaching John was in a scientific capacity as quality control, research and development chemist.
 He has known Ron Prosser since about 1970 and has been involved with HHI from 2001 – 2002, when Ron asked him to help with the IT work in the office.
 Since then John has become the Webmaster and also the database manager.
 He is a member of the Trustees and Management committees, and, as with the other members of the Trustees and Management committees, helps out in whatever way is required.